 Employee technology includes all forms of technology that can benefit employees at their jobs.
-Employee technology consists of that which is in the workplace, such as computers and other office equipment, but also includes tech that makes the day more exciting and fun.
+Employee technology in the workplace, such as computers and other office equipment, also includes tech that makes the day more exciting and fun.

 VR Headsets for the workplace are becoming more common to enhance employees' productivity.
 Adopting new and exciting tech increases the potential of benefiting from new ideas and brings a level of excitement to the workplace.
 In addition, it gives employees compelling stories to share with their friends and family.

 Technology can also come in the form of software tech.
-New SaaS concepts that reduce manual processes and free up employees for more creative tasks are sure to boost morale.
-RosterElf's staff scheduling software is a perfect example of this as the time consuming and manual process of rostering staff and later processing payroll is made Magically Simple.
+New SaaS concepts that reduce manual processes and free up employees for more creative tasks will boost morale.
+RosterElf's staff scheduling software is a perfect example of this, as the time-consuming and manual process of rostering staff and later processing payroll is made Magically Simple.

 Image source: Redd | Unsplash